 Proceeds from this Chicago Exhibition will be used to underwrite the Adolescent Depression Awareness Program (ADAP) from Johns Hopkins that is taught in Chicago’s public and private high schools.
 The Foundation has partnered with the Chauncey and Marion D. McCormick Family Foundation for the past seven years so that ADAP could reach over 21,000 Chicago area high school students.

-The Foundation's newest art competition, INSIGHTS III, for works by artists with Bipolar Disorder, will have an Exhibition on October 24-26, 2019, at the Zolla/Lieberman Gallery, 325 W. Huron Street, Chicago.
+The Foundation's art competition, INSIGHTS III, for works by artists with Bipolar Disorder, had an Exhibition on October 24-26, 2019, at the Zolla/Lieberman Gallery, 325 W. Huron Street, Chicago.

 The Ryan Licht Sang Bipolar Foundation gratefully acknowledges the support of Juried Art Services in the management of the INSIGHTS II and INSIGHTS III competitions.